Sliding business card holder

-Last month Mike and I took a rode trip.
-Our rode trips involve diners!
-We use the excuse of a mini vacation to enjoy down home cooking.
+Last month Mike and I took a road trip.
+Our road trips involve diners!
+We use the excuse of a mini-vacation to enjoy down-home cooking.
 As we waddle back home our saying becomes, “too many biscuits!”
 Anyway, we stopped at a Cracker Barrel.
-On the table was the peg game, which I’m lousy, and a story board.
-The story board was three layers.
+On the table was the peg game, which I’m lousy, and a storyboard.
+The storyboard was three layers.
 Story on one side, the dessert listing on the back side…yum…and words strategically place on the middle sliding board.
 You would read the story and certain words would be read through a cutout.
-The story changed if you moved the middle board up to reveal an different word.
+The story changed if you moved the middle board up to reveal a different word.

 Whew!
 Got it??